amandacndido/CroctChallenge/Product-Challenge_Croct.md

 > Then I should see a "Confirm your email" notification

+                     **Scenario: Confirm email
+                    > Given that I sucessfully create my new account
+                    >
+                    > When I access my profile
+                    >
+                    > Then I should see a "Confirm your email" notification

-**Scenario: Trying to sign in with a non registered account
+>**Scenario: Trying to sign in with a non registered account**
 > Given that I am not registered
 >
 > And I try to sign in